Photos and info about my work in our district and at the Capital are viewable by all at www.Facebook.com/SenatorIreneWrenner.

 Irene Wrenner has been named one of 55 Vermont candidates endorsed for the 2022 General Election by Rights & Democracy, a movement to build healthy, just, and equitable communities for all.

-Irene Wrenner is one of 20 Vermont Senate candidates endorsed by Vermont Conservation Voters (VCV) for their commitment to VCV's vision and values: advancing and defending policies that protect the environment and promote health while advancing social, racial, and economic justice; and strengthening our democracy.
+Irene Wrenner was one of 20 Vermont Senate candidates endorsed by Vermont Conservation Voters (VCV) in 2022 for their commitment to VCV's vision and values: advancing and defending policies that protect the environment and promote health while advancing social, racial, and economic justice; and strengthening our democracy.

-Irene Wrenner has been endorsed by VPIRG Votes, whose mission is to support and elect public interest champions who will promote and protect the health of Vermont’s people, environment, and locally-based economy.
+Irene Wrenner was endorsed in 2022 by VPIRG Votes, whose mission is to support and elect public interest champions who will promote and protect the health of Vermont’s people, environment, and locally-based economy.

 Irene Wrenner has been named as one of 400 candidates nationwide endorsed for 2022 by Renew U.S., a movement to elect progressive candidates and pass legislation that advances economic justice, racial justice, and climate justice.

-Irene Wrenner has been endorsed by the Planned Parenthood Vermont Action Fund IE PAC, which supports candidates who are committed to a person’s right to make their own decisions about their health care, as well as to prioritizing equitable, unwavering access to sexual and reproductive health care for all.
+Irene Wrenner was endorsed in 2022 and 2024 by the Planned Parenthood Vermont Action Fund IE PAC, which supports candidates who are committed to a person’s right to make their own decisions about their health care, as well as to prioritizing equitable, unwavering access to sexual and reproductive health care for all.

 Hello

-For 17 years I've knocked on doors, listened to residents, and addressed their concerns.
+For 20 years I've knocked on doors, listened to residents, and addressed their concerns, as an active citizen and an elected official.

-Inside and outside town hall, I worked creatively and continuously to improve communication, transparency, and fairness in taxation and representation for 22,000 residents of Essex.
+Before serving in the Senate, I worked creatively and continuously to improve communication, transparency, and fairness in taxation and representation for 22,000 residents of Essex Town from 2005 to 2022.

 My insistence that voters be heard in the halls of power hasn't found favor with entrenched politicians.
-But the majority of voters continue to show up and back my proposals – 9 victories thus far – to achieve just outcomes.
+But the majority of voters continue to show up and back my proposals – 9 victories on public questions thus far – to achieve just outcomes.

-For example, my efforts to resist a Special Taxing District in 2016 prevented the severing of two recreation departments from their municipal roots and kept taxation in check.
+For example, my efforts to resist a Special Taxing District in Essex in 2016 prevented the removal of two recreation departments from their respective municipalities and kept taxation in check.
+(Nationwide research shows that Special Taxing Districts increase the cost of services by an average of 15%.)

 ____________________________

-The recent Separation of Essex Jct from Essex Town provides two communities – one mostly urban, one mostly rural – the freedom and fairness both have sought for 64 years.
+The 2022 Separation of Essex Junction from Essex Town provided two communities – one mostly urban, one mostly rural – the freedom and fairness that residents were seeking for 64 years: the freedom to speak and right to be heard, and fairness in representation and taxation.

-My work leading 4 successful campaigns (2007, 2020, 2021[x2]) gave a voice to the Town voters whom officials excluded from the board table during negotiations.
+My efforts to lead 4 successful campaigns (2007, 2020, 2021[x2]) gave a voice to Essex Town voters, whom officials excluded from the board table during merger negotiations.

-Those Town voters continued to push back at the ballot box, each of the 4 times they were asked to vote for fairness over 15 years.
-Finally, Town voices were heard.
+For 15 years, those Town voters continued to push back at the ballot box, each of the 4 times they were asked to vote for fairness.
+Finally, Town voices were heard; Village officials and voters decided to move on.

 ____________________________